Alaka-K/CV/README.md

 ## Kehinde Alaka

-After taking an hiatus from radiography and while during my travels I stumbled across coding and I haven't been able to stop since!
+After taking a hiatus from radiography and while during my travels I stumbled across coding and I haven't been able to stop since!

  I was inspired to work in the tech industry as it is extremely versatile and constantly changing.
 The tech industry is a thriving sector that intersects with nearly every other industry allowing software developers to work in various fields.
 My passion for learning new things and desiring a career that challenges me led me to a career switch.
 I was fortunate to be accepted onto the Makers Academy skills bootcamp.